Ezotose-1/gameofstone/README.md

 # Game Of Stone

-GameOfStone is a GameOfLife type.
+GameOfStone is a custom GameOfLife type.
 But the rules of the lives are differents.
 # How to use :
 * Download the file thank's to the github page.
 * Run the script by using this command in a shell :